-- Register new invoice template meta information. - Edit content (template itself) of the invoice template.
+- Create a new invoice template with meta information. - · Visually edit content (template itself) of the invoice template.

-To register new invoice template press "Create Invoice Template" button.
+To start a new invoice template, press "Create Invoice Template" button.

-On the invoice template meta information form following parameters can be specified:
+On the invoice template meta information form, the following parameters can be specified: